Arcanum (encyclical): Summary

-All of these practices were condemned by Christ who raised marriage to the dignity of a sacrament, Leo states in Arcanum.
+Leo stated in the Arcanum that all of these practices were condemned by Christ who raised marriage to the dignity of a sacrament.

-"By the command of Christ, it not only looks to the propagation of the human race, but to the bringing forth of children for the Church...."

-"The Church, always and everywhere, has so used her power with reference to the marriages of Christians that men have seen clearly how it belongs to her as of native right; not being made hers by any human grant, but given divinely to her by the will of her Founder."″That the judgment of the Council of Jerusalem reprobated licentious and free love,(20) we all know; as also that the incestuous Corinthian was condemned by the authority of blessed Paul.(21) Again, in the very beginning of the Christian Church were repulsed and defeated, with the like unremitting determination, the efforts of many who aimed at the destruction of Christian marriage, such as the Gnostics, Manichaeans, and Montanists; and in our own time Mormons, St. Simonians, phalansterians, and communists″"Not only...was marriage instituted for the propagation of the human race, but also that the lives of husbands and wives might be made better and happier."

 Almost since its inception, the Church had been at odds with the State about the sanctity of marriage.
-The civil institution of marriage cannot replace the sacrament of marriage as so many of Leo's contemporaries thought it could.
-The placing of marriage under the state as just another civil, contractual institution was a part of the on-going secular movement by the Freemasons and Socialists of Leo's time. “...in Christian marriage the contract is inseparable from the sacrament, and that, for this reason, the contract cannot be true and legitimate without being a sacrament as well.
+Leo believed that the civil institution of marriage could not replace the sacrament of marriage.
+The placing of marriage under the state as just another civil, contractual institution appeared to be a part of the on-going secular movement by the Freemasons and socialists of Leo's time.

 Treating marriage as just another contractual event opened the door for the reckless enablement of divorce.
-According to the modernists, what was needed was for Christianity “to introduce a more humane code sanctioning divorce.
+According to the modernists, what was needed was for Christianity "to introduce a more humane code sanctioning divorce".